esp-rs/book/src/introduction.md

 For tools and libraries relating to Rust on ESP, please see the [esp-rs organization] on GitHub.

+> #### A note in SoCs support.
+>
+> The content of the books applies to ESP32, ESP32-S, and ESP32-C series of SoCs.
+> ESP8266 series is out of the scope of this book, support for Rust in ESP8266 is limited and only some parts
+> of the book are applicable for this SoC.

 [rust programming language]: https://www.rust-lang.org/
 [Espressif]: https://espressif.com/
 [esp-rs organization]: https://github.com/esp-rs/